stevenselcuk/nearPlane/README.md

 The tracker fetches data from **adsb.lol**, a free, open-source community-driven project that collects and provides real-time `ADS-B` (Automatic Dependent Surveillance-Broadcast) data from aircraft around the world.
 This allows you to see detailed flight information without needing your own expensive radio hardware.

 ## Features

 *   **Real-Time Tracking**: Displays the closest aircraft's flight data, updated every few seconds.
+*   **Reliable Flight Route Information**: Displays the departure and arrival airports (IATA codes) for most commercial flights by querying the adsb.lol API directly.
 *   **Multi-Page Interface**: Cycle through 6 different pages of detailed telemetry, including altitude, speed, heading, squawk code, and more.
 *   **Emergency Alerts**: The display highlights aircraft with emergency squawk codes (7500, 7600, 7700).
 *   **Audible Alerts**: Plays a distinct tone when a new aircraft is detected.
 *   **Easy Web-Based Configuration**: An initial setup mode allows you to easily connect the device to your Wi-Fi and set your location.
-*   **OTA Ready**: Built with the necessary libraries to be extended for Over-the-Air firmware updates.
 *   **Factory Reset**: An easy hardware-button-based reset to clear settings.

 ## Do you want one?

 ### Prerequisites